tkalman/rdawg-pidinst__white-paper/index.rst

   This paper provides an overview of the work of PIDINST.

-* Krahl, R, Darroch, L, Huber, R, Devaraju, A, Klump, J, Habermann, T, Stocker, M, snd The Research Data Alliance Persistent Identification of Instruments Working Group members.
+* Krahl, R, Darroch, L, Huber, R, Devaraju, A, Klump, J, Habermann, T, Stocker, M, and The Research Data Alliance Persistent Identification of Instruments Working Group members.
 2021.
 Metadata Schema for the Persistent Identification of Instruments.
 Research Data Alliance.
 DOI: https://doi.org/10.15497/RDA00070 :raw-html:`<br />`